 As the land is currently in the Farming Zone a rezoning is required to the Industrial 1 Zone to allow for industrial use and development.

-The planning permit is supported by a subdivision plan that indicates the land can be developed for 23 industrial lots with an average lot size of 1,336sqm.
+The planning permit is now supported by an amended subdivision plan that indicates the land can be developed for 24 industrial lots with an average lot size of 1,430sqm.